Frank Schinkels

-Frank "Frenkie" Schinkels (born 9 January 1963 in Rotterdam, Netherlands) is a former professional football midfielder and Austrian international team player and current coach.
+Frank "Frenkie" Schinkels (born 9 January 1963) is a former professional footballer who played as a midfielder and Austrian international team player and current coach.

 Club career

 Schinkels started his career in the Feyenoord youth squad.
 He never represented the club at senior level since Feyenoord manager Jan Mak moved to Sweden's Halmstads BK and took Schinkels with him, making him the first foreign player ever to play for the club.
 He spent 2 seasons in Sweden before moving back home to the Netherlands to play for AZ Alkmaar and then Excelsior Rotterdam.

 After only 2 seasons back in his homeland, he moved to Austria and joined Salzburger AK 1914.
 While in Austria, he represented a large number of clubs at various levels, having his longest stint with VSE St. Pölten and encountering some success with SV Austria Salzburg, when the club came second in the Bundesliga in 1992–1993 season.

 He remained an active player until 2005, during which time he also qualified as an UEFA licensed coach and went on to coach three of his former clubs.